65 Facts About Alan Watts

 However, Alan Watts did have his supporters in the Zen community, including Shunryu Suzuki, the founder of the San Francisco Zen Center.

-In David Stuart's warts-and-all biography of the man, Alan Watts is seen as an unusually gifted speaker and writer driven by his own interests, enthusiasms, and demons.
+In David Stuart's biography, Alan Watts is seen as an unusually gifted speaker and writer driven by his own interests, enthusiasms, and demons.

-Elsa Gidlow, whom Alan Watts called "sister", refused to be interviewed for this work but later painted a kinder picture of Alan Watts's life in her own autobiography, Elsa, I Come with My Songs.
+Elsa Gidlow, whom Alan Watts called "sister", refused to be interviewed for the biography, but later painted a kinder picture of Alan Watts's life in her own autobiography, Elsa, I Come with My Songs.

 Alan Watts met Eleanor Everett in 1936, when her mother, Ruth Fuller Everett, brought her to London to study piano.